"READINGS IN URDU

 This course is open to both undergraduates and graduates, subject to the above prerequisite.
 The course is repeatable, and the content changes every semester.
 It is two things at once: an advanced language course, with practice in speaking, understanding, vocabulary use, reading, writing, and grammatical analysis; and a literary course, with exposure in depth to some of the finest works of classical and modern Urdu prose and poetry.

 Because the course is repeatable, and naturally for other reasons as well, students in the course will have widely varying backgrounds in the language.
 Grading will therefore be entirely individual.
-Your grade will be determined by my assessment of your performance in relation to your background and capabilities, not by ranked comparison between you and the other students in the class.
+Your grade will be determined by an assessment of your performance in relation to your background and capabilities, not by ranked comparison between you and the other students in the class.

 ~~~~~~~